Mystery Lights of Southwest Texas

 on Marfa Lights.

-The second edition of Whitcomb’s
+The third edition of Whitcomb’s

 book Live Pterosaurs in America